Frequently Asked Questions

 1. How much time does the BC Care Aide Registry take to review my initial application?

 Please review the information on the Applicant FAQ on the Registry website.
-As outlined, it takes up to 15 business days for the Registry to complete an initial application review.
+As outlined, it takes up to 10 business days for the Registry to complete an initial application review.
 However, depending on the complexity of the application, some may take longer.
 Make sure to submit all required documents when applying.
 If required documents are not submitted, this process will be delayed.

 2. How long does it take for an average person to complete the HCA registration process?

 The timeline for the completion of application requirements will vary depending on the individual.
-It depends on various factors, including application criteria/process requirements and wait time to book the HCA competency assessment and complete additional education, if required.
+It depends on various factors, including application criteria/process requirements, wait time to book the HCA competency assessment and complete additional education, if required.
 It could take as little as four months or up to one year.
 To streamline this process, the following is recommended:

-• Ensure your online application is complete
+- Ensure your online application is complete

-• Return the Inspire consent form right away (after receiving the signed form, applicants are referred to a competency assessment within 15 business days)
+- Return the Inspire consent form right away (after receiving the signed form, applicants are referred to a competency assessment within 15 business days)

-• Follow up with Inspire on next steps, returning the Non-Disclosure Agreement without delay
+- Follow up with Inspire on next steps, returning the Non-Disclosure Agreement without delay

-• Book your assessments at the next available time slots
+- Pay and book your assessments at the next available time slots

-• Work with the HCA Consultant for financial support
+- Work with the HCA Consultant for financial support

-• After you receive your Performance Report issued by Inspire Global Assessments, you may wish to waive the reconsideration period (15 day) so that the Registry receives your report as soon as possible and can determine if further education is required to become registered
+- After you receive your Performance Report issued by Inspire Global Assessments, you may wish to waive the reconsideration period (15 day) so that the Registry receives your report as soon as possible and can determine if further education is required to become registered

-• Sign up and complete any additional education as soon as possible to become registered, if required
+- Enroll and complete any additional education as soon as possible to become registered, if required

-• Within 5-10 days of receiving completed education evidence, you will be registered
+- Within 5-10 days of receiving completed education evidence, you will be registered

-Further information is also available on the Inspire website
+Further information is also available on the Inspire website.

 3. What are the requirements for the Expedited Pathway for Graduates of an HCA Program in Canada (or equivalent)?